Skip to content

 Balkanabat

 There are many important archaeological sites in the city that you can visit, like the oldest surviving mosque in Turkmenistan, now called Sher Kabir or Matchat Ata.
-Dehistan lies half-hidden in a remote part of the desert, the ruins of Tacharvat Karavansaray, the State Drama Theatre, and the Church of the Nativity of the Blessed Virgin, which is the most magnificent landmark of the city.
+Dehistan lies half-hidden in a remote part of the desert, the ruins of Tacharvat Karavansaray, the State Drama Theatre, and the Church of the Nativity of the Blessed Virgin, the most magnificent landmark of the city.

 Turkmenabat